pschool-in/curriculum/content/reading/stories-6.md

 Alice was with her _________.
 sister, best friend. mother

-Who passed by suddenly?
-a white rabbit, a pink rabbit, a brown rabbit
+Who passed by suddenly when Alice was sitting on the bench? a white rabbit, a pink rabbit, a brown rabbit

 What did Alice do?
-she followed the white rabbit, she drank from the bottle, she took a walk in the garden, all of the above
+she followed the white rabbit
+she drank from the bottle
+she took a walk in the garden, all of the above

-Alice met _________.
-many strange and wonderful creatures in the magical garden, her teacher in the garden, nobody in the garden
+Who did Alice meet in the beautiful garden? many strange and wonderful creatures in the magical garden her teacher in the garden nobody in the garden

 Did the adventures of Alice really happen?
-No, they were only a dream, Yes, they really happened, Some of them really happened
+No, they were only a dream
+Yes, they really happened
+Some of them really happened

 ```